-Amongst other things, this means coming to terms with death.
+Amongst other things, this means coming to terms with limitations, and ultimately, death.
 We must stop trying to defeat it, stop trying to lengthen our lives.
 Stop taking for granted that a longer life is always a good thing.
 It is only a good thing to a people that are growing ever more scared of dying.

 To do this we must weave a culture that tells different stories.
 That accepts death and paints it in a positive light.
 We must create a culture that tells stories which encourage us to lead sustainable lives.